ory/docs/docs/oathkeeper/pipeline/error.md

 be chosen.

-Please be aware that defining error handlers with overlapping matching conditions will cause errors, because ORY Oathkeeper will not know which error handler to execute!
+Please be aware that defining error handlers with overlapping matching conditions will cause errors, because ORY Oathkeeper won't know which error handler to execute!

 ## Error Matching